Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 1. Slope is m = (y<sub>2</sub>-y<sub>1</sub>)/(x<sub>2</sub>-x<sub>1</sub>).
 Find the slope between point (2, 2) and point(6,10)
 1. Compare the slope of above two questions.
 1. Calculate the value of y (y = x<sup>2</sup> + 6x + 9).
 Try to use different x values and figure out at what x value y is 0.
-1. Writ a script that prompt a user to enter hours and rate per hour.
+1. Write a script that prompt a user to enter hours and rate per hour.
 Calculate pay of the person?

     ```sh
     Enter hours: 40